joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

   - Stay current with advancements, adopting newer, more secure hash functions.
   - Implement Two-Factor Authentication (2FA)

-### Dictionary Attack

-A dictionary attack is a type of attack that uses a list of common words to guess a user's password.

-**Mitigation**

-  - Enforce strong and complex password creation policies.
-  - Temporarily lock accounts after a certain number of unsuccessful login attempts.
-  - Keep systems and software up-to-date to address vulnerabilities.

-### Brute Force Attack

-A brute force attack uses a combination of letters, numbers, and symbols to guess a user's password.

-**Mitigation**

-  - Enforce strong and complex password creation policies.
-  - Temporarily lock accounts after a certain number of unsuccessful login attempts.
-  - Restrict the number of login attempts within a specific time frame.
-  - Keep systems and software up-to-date to address vulnerabilities.

 ### Buffer Overflow Attack